jonnew/Oat/README.md

   period, and number of samples parameters are certainly relevant to any implementation of the position generator idea.
 Therefore, `configure` should be abstract with a base implementation containing guaranteed-to-be-common parameters.
+For components that have no common parameters, it can be left pure-abstract for the time being.
     - `oat-frameserve`
     - `oat-framefilt`
     - `oat-posifilt`
     - ~~`oat-posigen`~~
     - `oat-posicom`
     - `oat-posidet`
+    - EDIT: There are not actually many components that have common configuration parameters among concrete types. `oat-posidet` and possibly `oat-frameserve` seem like the only candidates.
 - [ ] [CBOR](http://tools.ietf.org/html/rfc7049) binary messaging and data files
   - CBOR is an extremely simple binary encoding scheme for JSON
   - It would be great to allow the option to save CBOR files (`oat-record`) or send CBOR messages (`oat-posisock`) by creating a CBOR `Writer` acceptable to by `Position` datatype's serialization function.
   - And, while I'm at it, Position's should be forced to support serialization, so this should be a pure abstract member of the base class.
   - Another option that is very similar is messagepack.
 Don't know which is better.
+- [ ] `oat-framefilt undistort`
+    - Very slow.
+Needs an OpenGL or CUDA implementation
+    - User supplied frame rotation occurs in a separate step from un-distortion.
+      Very inefficient.
+Should be able to combine rotation with camera matrix to make this a lot faster.